How to get a mortgage in Spain

 There are many other variables to take into account, but this gives a very basic idea of how the banks assess the applicants for the mortgage.
-Again, we strongly advise working with one of our brokers, as they have an in-depth understanding how each bank works.
+Again, we strongly advise working with us at A Place in the Sun Mortgages, as we an in-depth understanding how each bank works.

-- Initial, no obligation, assessment - speak to a brokers or complete an online form and they will advise you on whether a mortgage approval is likely and what conditions could be possible.
+- Initial, no obligation, assessment - speak to A Place in the Sun Mortgages or complete the online form on this page and we will advise you on whether a mortgage approval is likely and what conditions could be possible.

-- Mortgage quote – following the initial assessment, your broker will aim to send a full mortgage quote within 24-48 hours.
+- Mortgage quote – following the initial assessment, A Place in the Sun Mortgages will aim to send a full mortgage quote within 24-48 hours.

-- Submit application form – your broker will assist you with completing the relevant application form and they will submit this on your behalf with the appropriate supporting documents, which they will request once you have agreed to proceed with the application.
+- Submit application form – A Place in the Sun Mortgages will assist you with completing the relevant application form and they will submit this on your behalf with the appropriate supporting documents, which they will request once you have agreed to proceed with the application.